New Mexico “Support for Pursuing Federal Funding Opportunities” Request for Proposals

 Crop Acreage Reporting

 Acreage reporting is key to eligibility for many USDA programs, including crop insurance, safety net, disaster assistance, farm loan, and conservation programs.
-While USDA Service Centers are currently open by phone or virtual appointments only, FSA is still available to work with you on timely filing your acreage report.
-FSA staff are providing acreage reporting assistance through phone, email, and virtual meetings.
+Farm Service Agency (FSA) will work with producers to file timely acreage reports by phone, email, online tools, and virtual meetings.
 Please contact your local FSA office, as some are accepting in-person appointments.

 While support for livestock is available through the Coronavirus Food Assistance Program in some circumstances, limited markets and processing may cause livestock producers to depopulate herds.
-NRCS offers assistance through the Environmental Quality Incentives Program to help agricultural producers properly dispose of livestock that were depopulated because of impacts from the coronavirus pandemic.
+USDA NRCS offers assistance through the Environmental Quality Incentives Program to help agricultural producers properly dispose of livestock that were depopulated because of impacts from the coronavirus pandemic.
 Through the Emergency Animal Mortality Management practice, NRCS helps producers plan and cover part of the cost for disposing of livestock because of an emergency animal mortality event.

 SBA Debt Relief

 SBA is offering debt relief to existing SBA loan borrowers whose businesses have been impacted by COVID-19.
-As part of our coronavirus debt relief efforts, the SBA will pay 6 months of principal, interest, and any associated fees that borrowers owe for all current 7(a), 504, and Microloans in regular servicing status as well as new 7(a), 504, and Microloans disbursed prior to September 27, 2020.
+As part of our coronavirus debt relief efforts, the SBA will pay six months of principal, interest, and any associated fees that borrowers owe for all current 7(a), 504, and Microloans reported in regular servicing status (excluding Paycheck Protection Program loans).

 Farm Credit Administration